Rohingya refugees say traffickers in Malaysia abuse and kill

 "The trafficker told me himself he had killed Harun."

-A similarly chilling message was sent with the alleged murder last March of Sadek Akbar, 17, who had travelled from Myanmar with the help of traffickers.
+A similarly chilling message was sent with the alleged murder last March of Sadek Akbar, 17, who had traveled from Myanmar with the help of traffickers.

 After passing through a Thai camp and being ransomed for release, Sadek was imprisoned in a safehouse in Penang.
 Traffickers then demanded 2,000 ringgit for Sadek's release, his uncle, Altaf Hussain, told Reuters.